taosdata/TDengine/docs-en/07-develop/08-udf.md

 `udfNormalFunc` is the place holder of function name, a function implemented based on the above template can be used to perform scalar computation on data rows.
 The parameters are fixed to control the data exchange between UDF and TDengine.

-- Defintions of the parameters:
+- Definitions of the parameters:

   - data：input data
   - itype：the type of input data, for details please refer to [type definition in column_meta](/reference/rest-api/), for example 4 represents INT